PurdueRCAC/ApplicationDocs/Biocontainers/rush/rush.rst

 Introduction
 ~~~~~~~~
-``rush`` is a tool similar to GNU parallel and gargs. rush borrows some idea from them and has some unique features, e.g., supporting custom defined variables, resuming multi-line commands, more advanced embeded replacement strings.
+``rush`` is a tool similar to GNU parallel and gargs. rush borrows some idea from them and has some unique features, e.g., supporting custom defined variables, resuming multi-line commands, more advanced embedded replacement strings.

 | For more information, please check its home page on `Github`_.